‘First Team’ Soldiers encouraged to go plant-forward in March

 |0

-This work, ‘First Team’ Soldiers encouraged to go plant-forward in March [Image 3 of 3], by SFC Mary Katzenberger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ‘First Team’ Soldiers encouraged to go plant-forward in March, by SFC Mary Katzenberger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT